aurmer/cookit/README.md

 # CookIt App

 This is our Phase 1 final project.
-The assignment is to utilize multiple API's to accomplish a task.
+The assignment is to utilize multiple APIs to accomplish a task.
+Our users will be able to search for a recipe and invite their friends over to enjoy a homecooked meal.

 ## Team